MuKnIO/avoum-cardano-feasibility-study/study.md

 A transaction issuing a new bid comprises:

-- Two input cells
+- Two input UTxOs:
   - The first of which is the initial auction state
-  - The second of which is a cell constituting a new bid.
-The value of the tokens held by this cell are the bid itself.
+  - The second of which is a UTxO constituting a new bid.
+The value of the tokens held by this UTxO are the bid itself.

     The bid's credentials must be a validator which takes responsibility for making sure:

     - The bid can be spent on the auction.
-    - If the cell is spent, the resulting state has the correct value for asCurrentBidder.
+    - If the bid is spent on the auction, the resulting state has the correct value for asCurrentBidder.

     The auction validator checks all other invariants, but does not verify the bidder credential is correct in the output state; this